Mizumo-prjkt/Mizumo-prjkt/README.md

 <p>I'm a Custom Kernel Maintainer and TWRP Port Mainter for A12s, and can do probably even more if my stupid brain allows it to</p>

+<p>As of now, some of my repo's README are currently breaking itself and thats normal due to major big changes happening</p>

 </div>

 ---